TheSpaghettiDetective/obico-server/website/docs/user-guides/first_layer_ai/slicer-configuration-for-first-layer-ai-klipper-only.md

 ### Configuring Cooldown Extruder Temperature

 The cooldown extrudeer temperature is the temperature that will be set for the first layer scan.
-After the first layer, the temperature will be lowered to avoid oozing of
+After the first layer, the temperature will be lowered to avoid filament oozing out of the nozzle during the scan.

+The default cooldown temperature is 170 degrees celsius which is typically enough to stop filament from oozing out of the nozzle.

+Increasing this value will decrease the time for the first layer scan to complete, but it may increase chances of oozing.

+Decreasing this value will increase the time for the first layer scan to complete, but it will decrease the chance of oozing.